-You might be asking what is a sinking fund and why do I need it in my budget?
+You might be asking what are sinking funds and why do I need one in my budget?
 The reason is, if you don’t have an accurate budget set in place, those yearly expenses will throw you into a tailspin.

 For more Personal Finance Articles and Budgeting Tips Read Here.

 The more you are in control of your money, the less your money controls you.

 By now you should have created your budget and starting an emergency fund of $1000.00 and you may be wondering what the sinking fund is and how does it compare to the emergency fund.

 Read more about the Emergency Fund here.

 Really the two categories don’t compare, they are two completely different funds.
 Your emergency fund is for one-time crisis events, such as, you need to fix the car, or an appliance gives out on you and you don’t want to pull out the credit cards.

 Your sinking fund is for yearly purchases you need to budget for, but don’t fit into your monthly budget categories.

 Make Sure you have downloaded the Budget Worksheet and filled it out.
 You need to do this with everyone in the household that have access to your spending accounts.
 That way everyone is on the same page.

 First, start by writing down the ones you know offhand that apply to you.
 If you need to go back into last year’s budget or check register, write them down.